-This programme provides training to well-rounded physicists with the technical and general skills required to make a unique contribution in research and development environments where physics-related problems are investigated, who can undertake more intensive research and postgraduate studies in Physics, or work in the teaching profession and tertiary education in science and technology.
+This programme provides training to develop well-rounded physicists with the technical and specific scientific skills required to make a unique contribution in research and development environments where physics-related problems are investigated, and who can undertake more intensive research and postgraduate studies in physics, or who can work in the teaching profession, or in tertiary education in science and technology.
 This programme offers streams of which you have to choose one.

-The purpose of this stream is to train students to become radiation physicists who are able to work as hospital physicists or radiation control officials with organisations that monitor radiation risks, such as the Department of Health, nuclear power stations, and uranium mines.
+As a radiation physicist you are able to work as a hospital physicist or as a radiation control official with organisations that monitor radiation risks, such as the Department of Health, nuclear power stations, and mines.

 The second and third year focus on the subjects Physics and Mathematics/Applied Mathematics.
-This stream prepares students intensively for the research field of complex systems and for the application of quantum field theory, for instance in condensed matter physics, the physics of biological systems and particle physics.
-Having obtained your BSc after three years, you may then in your fourth year continue with the programme as a postgraduate student.
-This will prepare you for a professional career in theoretical physics.
+This stream prepares you intensively for the research field of complex systems and for the application of quantum field theory, for instance in condensed matter physics, the physics of biological systems and particle physics.
+Postgraduate study will prepare you for a professional career as a theoretical physicist.

-Because this stream includes statistical physics components, it is closely related to a number of other disciplines and several of its subjects have links with the broad field of information technology.
+Because this stream includes statistical physics components, it is closely related to a number of other disciplines and several of its modules have links with the broad field of information technology.
 Some of the techniques you will be trained in are already being applied in the biological and economic sciences and in geology.
-Since the curriculum is based largely on Physics, Mathematics and Computer Skills, you may confidently look forward to career opportunities in the private sector, where there is an increasing demand for the problem-solving skills that are given major attention in this stream.
+Since the curriculum is so focused on physics and mathematics, requiring advanced computer skills, you may look forward to career opportunities in the private sector, where there is an increasing demand for the problem-solving skills that are given major attention in this stream.

 This stream leads to an honours programme in Theoretical Physics and also, if applicable elective module are taken, to an honours programme in Physics or in Physical and Mathematical Analysis.